 8. Don’t Take Offense to the Banter or Swearing

-The Irish like to “take the piss,” which really isn’t as disturbing as it sounds.
-It’s simply their way of “making fun” of each in an amicable way.
-This includes a clever combination of humor, sarcasm, and wit – as well as a pretty thick skin if you’re on the receiving end.
+The Irish like to “take the piss,” which really isn’t as disturbing as it sounds, and it’s simply their way of “making fun” of each amicably.
+This includes a clever combination of humor, sarcasm, wit, and a pretty thick skin if you’re on the receiving end.

 And another thing that is considered natural in Ireland, but perhaps not where you come from, is the amount of swearing you’ll hear in conversation.
 Again, this is not meant to offend anyone, and it’s best not to take it personally – instead, enjoy the Irish ways while you’re here.